[[introduction]]

 save /vari/

-The only other point to emphasise is that the names `fortran_routine`
+The only other point to emphasise is that the names fortran_routine

-and `vari` must tally with the names we have used to address these
+must tally with the names we have used to address these

 entities in the C++ code (trailing underscores notwithstanding).